mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 openssl genrsa -out ~/.ssh/client1.key 2048
 ```

-Next, we'll set up a local variable that we can use for this and future cert requests.
+Next, we'll set up a local variable that we can use for this and future client certificate requests.

 ```
 locals {
   # Construct the list using the injected variable and static data
   client_cert_requests = [
     {
-      # Use the sensitive variable directly here
       private_key_pem     = var.client1_private_key_pem
-      # Keep the rest of your static configuration
       common_name         = "client1.misaac.me"
       organization        = "Serverless Inc"
       organizational_unit = "Security Operations"